M0hannad/KSA_Weather_Prediction/README.md

 ## Limitation:
 - Limited Data Available.
-- Not using time series forcasting
+- Not using time series analysis for forcasting
-- Finding the best model to use.
+- Few models were use.

 ## Results and Evaluation: